autonity/docs.autonity.org/content/docs/concepts/oracle-server/_index.md

 - Oracle Contract Interfaces and JSON-RPC APIs - see [Autonity Interfaces](/reference/api/oracle/) Reference
 - Plugin interface - a standard interface implemented by data adaptors developed to pull data from external data sources on demand.

+The oracle server scans and load plugins from the plugin directory during runtime.
+Detection of new or changed plugins is dynamic;
+no shutdown of the oracle client is required to detect and apply the change.
 <!--
 TODO
 - RPC calls from the Autonity Utility Tool `aut`. `aut` provides a command-line interface to Autonity-specific queries and operations, as well as much of the base Ethereum functionality.